ahsane/backdropjs/README.md

 Then use the API
 `backdrop(backdropsource, backdropapply, blur, scroller)`

-Backdropsource: The dom element where backdrop is going to be applied from
+backdropsource: The dom element where backdrop is going to be applied from

-Backdropapply: The dom element where backdrop is going to be applied to
+backdropapply: The dom element where backdrop is going to be applied to

-Blur: The amout of blur (equivalent to `backdropfilter: blur`)
+blur: The amout of blur (equivalent to `backdropfilter: blur`)

-Scroller: (string [yes/no]) Keep this to yes.
+scroller: (string [yes/no]) Keep this to *yes*.

 Example: `backdrop(document.documentElement.outerHTML, document.getElementById('xx'), 20, "yes");`